MaciejMazurowski/Breast-dense-tissue-segmentation/README.md

 ### Preprocessing
 You need to have a folder with images preprocessed using provided python code 'format_conversion_and_normalization.ipynb'.
 If your MRI files and mask files are DICOM format, use step 1 to convert them to PNG format.
 After having the png format dataset, use step 2 to normalize the MRIs.
-The contrast normalization method we use is to Refer to 'format_conversion_and_normalization.ipynb' for more details.
+Refer to 'format_conversion_and_normalization.ipynb' for more details.

 The main requirement for dataset preparation is to have image names the same as corresponding masks names (e.g. both image and the corresponding mask named <case_id>_<slice_number>.png).

 ### Prediction